MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 The Storage Migration Service temporarily enables the [LocalAccountTokenFilterPolicy](https://support.microsoft.com/help/951016/description-of-user-account-control-and-remote-restrictions-in-windows) as part of the cut over process, then removes it when done.
 When Group Policy applies a conflicting Group Policy Object (GPO), it overrides the Storage Migration Service and prevents cut over.

-To workaround this issue, use one of the following options:
+To work around this issue, use one of the following options:

 1. Temporarily move the source computer from the Active Directory OU that applies this conflicting GPO.
 2. Temporarily disable the GPO that applies this conflicting policy.